matssson/zmake/README.md

 # Installing zmake
 ### Windows
-I strongly recommend using clang-cl for Windows development, since it has full functionality with all the system headers (unlike gcc) and it has better warnings, and faster performing code than MSVC.
+I strongly recommend using clang-cl for Windows development, since it has full functionality with all the system headers on Windows (unlike gcc), produces faster performing machine code than MSVC, and has good warnings.
 To get clang-cl, you first need to install MSVC by downloading Visual Studio, and then install clang and adding it to PATH by downloading the latest version of LLVM.

 On Windows, download the code to C:\\zmake, and add C:\\zmake to the PATH, by going to:
 ```
 "Edit the system environment variables" ("Redigera systemets miljövariabler")
 -> "Environment Variables" -> "Path" -> "Edit" -> "New"
 ```
-And putting in "C:\\zmake", then build it with Clang (or use the precompiled binary):
+And putting in "C:\\zmake", then build it with Clang:
 ```
 clang-cl -std:c++17 -EHsc -Ofast -march=native src/zmake.cpp -o zmake
 ```